cloud-native-toolkit/ibmcloud-utilities/README.md

 1. The project needs support for deleting the following types of resources:

    * Storage(s) - File, Block & COS

+## CLI Not Supported
+The following services does not have CLI support as IBM Cloud provides API Support at the moment of writing README.
    * Sysdig Monitoring CLI not supported to list / delete
    * Certificate Manager CLI not supported to list / delete